diluo28/diluo.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Physics, the University of Illinois Urbana-Champaign, 2016-2021
-* Master in Mathematics, the University of Illinois Urbana-Champaign, 2018-2021
-* Master in Physics, the University of Illinois Urbana-Champaign, 2016-2018
+* Master in Mathematics & Master in Physics, the University of Illinois Urbana-Champaign, 2016-2021
 * Bachelor with double major in Physics and Mathematics,  First-Class Honours, the University of Hong Kong, 2012-2016

 Research Experience